pxp888/RDI-field-guide/README.md

 Lastly, we have a consistent footer throughout the site.
 This simply shows social media links, along with a copyright notice.

 # Screen Size considerations
-The use of wrapping flexbox containers allowed for minimal adjustments for smaller screens.
-A single CSS media query with four lines of adjustments are required to maintain readability on smaller screens.
+The majority of the site responsiveness is provided by using flexbox containers.
+With the correct wrapping and sizing, the majority of the site is responsive and fluid.

+There are still some changes implemented through media querries for smaller screens.
+The main change is that two-column layouts are changed to single column layouts on certain pages.

 ![homepage screenshot](https://pxp888.github.io/RDI-field-guide/assets/images/rm-4.webp)